debabratamishra/dius_assessment/Part1/readme.md

 ## Instructions
 1. Clone the repository to local machine
-2. Build Docker imagee using the command `docker build -t dius-regression`
+2. Build Docker image using the command `docker build -t dius-regression .`
 3. Once the process is completed, run the container using the following command <br>
 `docker-compose up`
 4. The service should be up and running at http://0.0.0.0:8178.
 Use POST calls to tes the service.
 A sample curl call is mentioned below - <br>